List of Fairy Tail volumes: Fairy Tail: Happy's Heroic Adventure

-Fairy Tail: Happy's Heroic Adventure, titled Fairy Tail: Happy Adventure (フェアリーテイル ハッピーの大冒険, Fearī Teiru: Happī no Daibōken) in Japan, is a spin-off written and illustrated by Kenshirō Sakamoto that focuses on Happy becoming separated from Natsu Dragneel and trapped in a parallel universe inhabited by animals.
+Fairy Tail: Happy's Heroic Adventure, titled Fairy Tail: Happy Adventure (FAIRY TAIL ハッピーの大冒険, Fearī Teiru: Happī no Daibōken) in Japan, is a spin-off written and illustrated by Kenshirō Sakamoto that focuses on Happy becoming separated from Natsu Dragneel and trapped in a parallel universe inhabited by animals.
 It was first launched on Magazine Pocket on July 26, 2018, and ended publication on April 2, 2020.
 After its fourth tankōbon volume, which Sakamoto described as the end of the manga's "first part", the manga switched to exclusively digital publication for the remainder of its run.